ETCLabs/lighthack/README.md

 The #lighthack project is centered around Arduino-based hardware devices that users assemble from scratch.
 The Arduino connects via a USB COM port and then communicates via OSC with ETC's Eos software.

-Eos supports this functionality on Win7e-based consoles and ETCnomad for Windows in software version 2.6.1 and newer.
-ETCnomad for Mac support is targeted for the near future.
+Eos supports this functionality on Win7e-based consoles and ETCnomad for Windows in software version 2.6.1 and newer, and on ETCnomad for Mac in software version 2.7.0 and newer.

 _Support for XPe-based consoles or XP computers is not planned for this project.
 Many XPe-based consoles can be [upgraded to Win7e](http://www.etcconnect.com/Support/Articles/Windows-7-Upgrade-Eligibility.aspx) to make them compatible with #lighthack._